reeceholland/ros2_fault_injection/docs/fault_configuration.md

 # Fault Configuration

-Scenarios are YAML files that describe one or more injectors and the faults each injector can apply.
+Scenarios are YAML files that describe one or more injectors, the faults each injector can apply, and optional assertions for expected outcomes.

 At runtime, each fault is registered against an `injector_id`.
 The injector type decides which keys are valid inside that fault's `config` map.